daidokoro/qaz/README.md

 # identifier on the Cloudformation platform
 project: "daidokoro"

-# Optional: global values, accisible accross
+# Optional: global values, accessible across
 # all stacks can be define under global
 global: